 Duration: 9 hours

-A group of islands with astounding natural beauty, friendly locals, and ancient culture mixed with colonial influences, the Philippines should feature on every traveller’s list.
+A group of islands with astounding natural beauty, friendly locals, and ancient culture mixed with colonial influences, Philippines should be featured on every traveller’s list.
+Adventurers will surely find the many cool places to stay for backpackers exciting and newly weds won’t have problems looking for the most romantic honeymoon spots.
 If you’re planning a holiday to this magical country, be sure to arm yourself with our list of the best places to visit in the Philippines.

 Get Trip101 in your inbox